df15h-moddable/df15h-creation-engine/docs/ce/2_create/2_apis/1_psc/README.md

 Bethesda's proprietrary scripting language.

 !!!
-See ES5/PSC for more content.
+See the corresponding section for ES5 for more content.
 Since it is by far the most active, I may have more notes there than here.